Merge Points

 Notes:

-You CANNOT merge a Point* with the start-Point or end-Point of the CAD-Line along the X-axis of an Part.
+You CANNOT merge a Point* with the start-Point (origin) of the CAD-Line along the X-axis of a Part.

 You CAN, however, merge a start-Point or end-Point of a sketch-element if you drag to or from the start-Point or end-Point of the CAD-Line.